jiwang6/compsci210/README.md

 Character array practice.
 Last function is jank.

 ### Lab20
 Aside from the 3 lines of formatted output, I honestly have no idea what the point of this lab was.
 Just repeated concepts previously practiced.

+### Lab22
+Completion of lab relied heavily on other students.
+Need to review file IO and datastructures for future labs and assessments.

 ## PEX
 What does PEX really stand for?
 No one really knows.